cartant/ts-action/README.md

 ### union

-The `union` method can be used to infer a union of actions - for type narrowing using a discriminated union.
+The `union` function can be used to infer a union of actions - for type narrowing using a discriminated union.
 It's passed action creators and returns a value that can be used with TypeScript's `typeof` operator, like this:

 ```ts
 const both = union(foo, bar);